Teach Kids to Get Organized

 Kids are better able to handle tasks more independently if they have steps to follow and they know how to apply them.
 Having steps to follow can foster consistency and efficiency.
 They may still need minimal help, but with the right support they can be better organized.
 Here are the three important "breaking down concepts" to teach your child:

-- 1Get organized.A kid must be taught to start by gathering everything he or she needs, and then systematically approaching the task.Advertisement
+- 1A kid must be taught to start by gathering everything he or she needs, and then systematically approaching the task.Get organized.Advertisement

-- 2Focus on the job at hand.Being focused means determinedly doing and finishing the task without distraction.
+- 2Being focused means determinedly doing and finishing the task without distraction.
 This means sticking to the goal and saying no to distractions.
-Taking time off before completing the job is the most common reason for kids not being able to finish a task.Advertisement
+Taking time off before completing the job is the most common reason for kids not being able to finish a task.Focus on the job at hand.Advertisement

-- 3Get it done on time.Checking the work and adding finishing touches is what getting the work done means.
+- 3Checking the work and adding finishing touches is what getting the work done means.
 Homework or a school project is not finished until it is secured in the right folder.
 It is still not finished if it is not yet put into the proper bag that is going to be used on the day of the submission.
-Kids must be taught what it takes to finish tasks.Advertisement
+Kids must be taught what it takes to finish tasks.Get it done on time.Advertisement

 Aside from the fact that it is practical to teach these steps to kids, it also helps the child feel more competent and effective.
 Kids are going to feel proud and confident in themselves every time they finish their tasks and responsibilities successfully.
 Also, they are going to like the fact that they have more free time for the things they want to do.